 Typically, I recommend implementing a new ISO 13485 quality system plan over a period of 6 months.
 The reason for this is that people can only read procedures and complete training at an individual pace.
 Since there are approximately 30 procedures required for a full quality system, an implementation pace of one procedure per week allows a company to complete 90% of the reading and training in six months.

 In October, a new client asked me for a proposal to implement a new ISO 13485 quality system plan.
 The proposed quality system plan indicated that the project would start in October and finish in March.
 The client accepted my proposal, but they asked me to help them implement the quality system plan in four months, as indicated in the table above.
 We just started the implementation of the quality system plan last week, and I have discovered some secrets that dramatically simplify the process.
 This blog shares some of the lessons learned that help implement the quality system plan at this faster pace.

 Outsourcing ISO 13485 quality system development

 Alternatively, you can outsource the writing of your quality system.
-However, someone must be responsible for “customizing” generic procedures to fit your company or the procedures need to be written from scratch.
+However, someone must be responsible for “customizing” generic procedures to fit your company, or the procedures need to be written from scratch.
 A third and final option is to have a hybrid of in-house procedures and outsourced procedures.
-If your quality manager has limited time resources, then you can supplement the managers time with procedures that are purchased and customized to fit your template.
-If there are certain procedures that the quality manager needs help with, such as risk management, then you can also purchase just those procedures.
+If your quality manager has limited time resources, then you can supplement the managers’ time with procedures that are purchased and customized to fit your template.
+If there are specific procedures that the quality manager needs help with, such as risk management, then you can also purchase just those procedures.

 ISO 13485 quality system plan